Character is our heart and soul, personality is merely our voice.

 Your personality determines how you come across in key moments.
 For example doing that important presentation where you need the audience to embrace your msg will only happen when you use your personality to get people to feel affinity towards you and hence believe in what you are saying.
 All great leaders learn to use their personality to help them to achieve things in their work: be it that killer sales pitch, motivating your staff for one final push or connecting with people you just met.
 It is for a reason that many great leaders often have an unique personality.

 Great leaders learn to use their personality to help them in their work.

 Whilst it is undoubtedly important to embrace our personality and use our strong points to help us achieve our goals, it is also important to accept that one’s personality isn’t fixed, people can and do change their personality.
 During our lives as we learn and mature, our personalities change.
 What is important is to control that change, making sure our personalities develop in ways that help us to be better.
 At work we should strive to hold onto the parts that helps us achieve our goals and change those that don’t.
-We should also accept that our work personality will often be different to our non work one, although I would argue never should they dramatically different.
+We should also accept that our work personality will often be different to our non work one, although I would argue never should they differ too much.
 However we should be careful to avoid changing just to “fit in” but rather only change our personality because it helps us be a better version of ourselves.
 The charm and pull of unique personalities should never be underestimated.

 People can and do change their personalities.
 What is important is to control how your work one changes.